Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 believe in an ongoing cycle of birth-death-rebirth which represents the

-continual renewal-the evolution and developent -- of both consciousness and
+continual renewal-the evolution and development -- of both consciousness and

-provides a meaningful context for the Universe, guiding us towards definition of
+ever-repeating cycle provides a meaningful context for the Universe, guiding us

 We